 ENQA President since 2021 and Board member since 2019.
-International consultant and former Chief Executive Officer of the Quality Assurance Agency for Higher Education (QAA) based in Gloucester, United Kingdom.
+International consultant and former Chief Executive Officer of the Quality Assurance Agency for Higher Education (QAA) in the United Kingdom.

 Daniela Cristina Ghițulică

 Vice-President of ENQA, serving on the Board since 2018.
-Vice-president of the Romanian Agency for Quality Assurance in Higher Education (ARACIS) based in Bucharest, Romania.
+Director General of the Romanian Agency for Quality Assurance in Higher Education (ARACIS) based in Bucharest, Romania.